 Don’t consume information just for the sake of it.
 It gets you nowhere.

-As you can see, information overload can be a real problem and it can have a sever impact on your productivity and overall performance.
 I know I have had my share of problems with it (and probably still have from time to time).
 But creating this simple set of rules helps me to fight it, and to keep my lizard brain from taking over.
-I hope it helps you too, especially as we head into a new year with a new chance at setting ourselves up for success.